TUM-DSE/research-work-info/talk/TALK-README.md

 ## Template

-- **Template:** Please prepare your presentation using the following template: [Presentation template](https://docs.google.com/presentation/d/1nC1rbVy33LUU6bn1sBJ2kQyIskKzUGWqg8lsWVHSemI/edit?usp=sharing)
+- Please prepare your presentation using the following template: [Presentation template](https://docs.google.com/presentation/d/1nC1rbVy33LUU6bn1sBJ2kQyIskKzUGWqg8lsWVHSemI/edit?usp=sharing)

 - If you hesistate to use Google docs for personal/data protection issue, please feel free to use a different software.